dotlang/language/README.md

 ###Casting
 - `$myclass(my_obj)` is the casting operator and returns empty/undefined/not-initialized if myObj cannot be casted to myclass.
 Compiler will try 3 options for casting: first if `my_obj` conforms to `myclass` it will be casted without change in the data (means `my_obj` has all fields and methods that `myclass` has specified). second, looks for a method called `myclass` defined in `my_obj` (This method will convert `my_obj` instance to an instance of `myclass`). third, looks for reverse: a method called `ObjType` in `myclass` static instance (ObjType is type of `my_obj` and this method will crete a new instance of myclass using given `ObjType` instance).
 All these options will be checked at compile time.
-- Example: Converting MyClass to YourClass: `yclass = #YourClass(mclass);`
+- Example: Converting MyClass to YourClass: `yclass = $YourClass(mclass);`
 1) call `mclass.YourClass` method: `yclass = mclass.YourClass();`
 2) call `YourClass.MyClass` static constructor method: `yclass = YourClass.MyClass(mclass);`
 - The only case where `<` and `,` is allowed in method name is for above purpose.
 - `float f; int x = $int(f);` this will call `int` method on class `float` to do casting.
 This can be called automatically by compiler if needed.
 For template types (like array or hash), you should name the function according to full-name not short-name (`Array<char>` instead of `char[]`).
-- empty/undefined/not-initialized state of a variable is named "undef" state and is shown by `nil`.
+- empty/undefined/not-initialized state of a variable is named "default" state and is shown by `$MyClass` which is a shortcut for casting nothing to MyClass: `$MyClass()`.
-- Value of a variable before initialization is undef which is denoted by `nil`.
+- Value of a variable before initialization is default.
-- You can also return `nil` when you want to indicate invalid state for a variable.
+- You can also return `$MyClass` when you want to indicate invalid state for a variable.
-- Calling a method or field on a `nil` object, gives you `nil`.
-Settings field value for `nil` object does nothing.
+- Calling a method or field on a default object, returns default instance of the output type (except for ctors).
+Settings field value for default object does nothing.
 - When input of cast is `fn` type and output is a class with just-one name, runtime will handle the name change.

-###Undef
+###Default instance
 ###Aspects
 You can prefix a method, with a set of `weave` keywords each with an expression which specifies a set of methods to be called before/after/around/... of the current method.
 ```